Alicia Keys burst into the music scene in 2001 with

 R&B/Hip-Hop Singles & Tracks chart for 3

-Alicia hit #1 for 2 weeks with "My Boo" with Usher.
+November 6: Alicia hit #1 for 2 weeks on the ARC

 Soul/R&B Female Artist and was nominated for Favorite